-Kim Barnes Aricorecently completed her first season at Michigan in 2012-13, leading the Wolverines to one of their most successful seasons in program history.
-She was announced as the ninth head coach in the 40-year history of the Wolverines women's basketball program on April 20, 2012.
+Kim Barnes Arico enters her fifth season as head coach in 2016-17, guiding the Wolverines to at least 20 wins in each of her first four seasons.
+She was announced as the ninth head coach in the 40-year history of the Wolverine women's basketball program on April 20, 2012.

 Michigan went 22-11 in Barnes Arico's first season, tying the mark for most wins in school history.
 The Wolverines earned their second straight NCAA Tournament bid and advanced to the second round for the first time since 2001.
 U-M was ranked as high as No. 22 in the Associated Press poll in January, the first time the Maize and Blue was listed in the poll since the 2002-03 season.
 The Wolverines tied the longest winning streak in school history during the season, winning 10 straight games from Dec.
 1, 2012-Jan.17, 2013.

-U-M won its first four Big Ten games, the best start to a conference season ever.
-Senior Kate Thompson was named to the All-Big Ten second team and hit a school-record 110 three-pointers during the season.
-She participated in the AllState Three-Point Contest and joined a USA All-Star team that toured China following the season.
+Senior Kate Thompson was named to the All-Big Ten second team after hitting a school-record 110 three-pointers and participating in the Allstate Three-Point Shootout.
 Fellow senior Jenny Ryan picked up All-Big Ten third-team honors, with seniors Nya Jordan and Rachel Sheffer earning honorable mention.

-Prior to joining the Maize and Blue, she spent 10 seasons at the helm of the St. John's women's hoops program, building the Red Storm into a national power and one of the elite teams in the Big East Conference.
+Prior to joining the Maize and Blue, she spent 10 seasons at the helm of the St. John's women's hoops program, building the Red Storm into a national power.
 She guided St. John's to four NCAA Tournament appearances, with the Red Storm advancing to the Sweet 16 in 2012 after back-to-back second-round appearances (2010, '11).
-In 2006, she led St. John's to the NCAA Tournament for the first time since 1988.

-The winningest women's basketball coach in St. John's history, Barnes Arico compiled a 176-133 overall record with the Red Storm, with five 20-win campaigns, including three straight to end her tenure.
+The winningest women's basketball coach in St. John's history, Barnes Arico compiled a 176-133 overall record and five 20-win campaigns.
 She was twice named Big East Coach of the Year (2006, 2012) and had 11 of her players earn All-Big East honors and six receive all-rookie team selection.

-In 2011-12, St. John's posted a 24-10 overall record and finished second (13-3) in the Big East standings, trailing only Final Four participant Notre Dame and pushing Connecticut to third in the league with a win over the Huskies during the regular season.
+In 2011-12, St. John's posted a 24-10 overall record and finished second (13-3) in the Big East standings.
 Barnes Arico was named the 2012 Big East Coach of the Year and was a finalist for the USBWA National Coach of the Year award.
 St. John's finished No. 15 in the final USA Today Coaches poll and reached its highest-ever ranking of No. 13 by the Associated Press (March 5, 2012).

-The highlight of the 2011-12 season and the St. John's program was when Barnes Arico and her Red Storm ended Connecticut's 99-game home winning streak with a 57-56 score on Feb.
-19, 2012, at Gampel Pavilion in Storrs, Conn.
-Shenneika Smith's three-pointer from the wing with eight seconds left lifted the Red Storm to victory over the No. 2 Huskies.
+The highlight of the 2011-12 season was when Barnes Arico and her Red Storm ended Connecticut's 99-game home winning streak with a 57-56 win on Feb.
+19, 2012, at Gampel Pavilion.
 It was also the UConn's first home loss to an unranked opponent in nearly 19 years.

-Prior to accepting her position at St. John's, Barnes Arico was extremely successful in three seasons at the NCAA Division II Adelphi (1999-2002).
-She led the Panthers to three consecutive postseason appearances, posting a 65-24 overall record and a 51-13 league mark, and guided Adelphia to a 28-win season in 2001-02, the year the program returned to the NCAA Tournament field for the first time since 1987.
+Prior to accepting her position at St. John's, Barnes Arico was extremely successful in three seasons at NCAA Division II Adelphi (1999-2002).
+She led the Panthers to three consecutive postseason appearances, posting a 65-24 overall record and a 51-13 league mark.
+She guided Adelphi to a 28-win season in 2001-02, the year the program returned to the NCAA Tournament field for the first time since 1987.

 In 2001-02, Adelphi won its first New York Collegiate Athletic Conference (NYCAC) championship and advanced to the Sweet 16 of the NCAA Tournament.
-The Panthers won their first 21 games of the season, finished with a 28-3 record, and earned the school's first national ranking in school history.
-Adelphia completed the season ranked No. 12 in the final polls.
+The Panthers finished with a 28-3 record and earned the school's first national ranking in school history, finishing No. 12.
 Barnes Arico was named the NYCAC, NIT/Metropolitan Basketball Writers Division II and Nassau County Sports Commission Outstanding Female Coach of the Year.